Cleo is a thrifty shopper who enjoys writing about retail shopping and issues surrounding e-commerce and

-The internet is growing larger every day providing consumers more and more places to buy their goods.
-But, while online sales are booming, some traditional brick and mortar stores are taking a hit.
+The internet is growing larger every day, providing consumers more and more places to buy their goods.
+However, while online sales are booming, some traditional brick and mortar stores are taking a hit.

 In this article we'll address why this is happening and if traditional stores can really be saved.